rennelou/optical-waveguide/README.md

 ### To do

-This projec still on the beta fase.
+This project still on the beta fase.

 The next features:
-- [ ] parallelize the algoritm
+- [ ] parallelize the algorithm
 - [ ] optimize dephts_cartesian_product function
 - [ ] create a composition of cores
 - [ ] create a composition of beams

-unfortunately this project haven't a total unit test cover.
-Some cases which needs to be unit tested:
+unfortunately this project dosen't have a total unit test cover.
+Some cases which they unit needs to be tested:

 - [ ] test the panic conditions
-- [ ] gaussian beam with geometry larger then the simualtion grid
+- [ ] gaussian beam with geometry larger than the simulation grid

 ## 🤝 Contributors